aabazary/e-commerce_back_end/README.md

 ## <ins>Usage</ins>

 Insomnia allows you to run different methods on different routes, and for this application we are testing the databases capabilities.
 The database is capable of handling a POST, GET, PUT and DELETE route for Categories, Tags and Products.
+The template.json allows you to have the preset functions as well as the appropriate structure for the json for each item.
+Simply change the values in order to Create, Read, Update or Delete any of the items.

+Example of application:

 ![demo](https://user-images.githubusercontent.com/85041715/132649582-ab7dce9b-0a1f-4ab6-9b2b-6a352a9709eb.gif)